goldenxp/docsy.goldenxp.com/_docs/ink/worldmap.md

 { TURNS_SINCE(-> SF.Oakland_via_BART) == 0 : After riding the BART, I need some! }
 -> DONE
 ```
 As mentioned in the official Ink docs, `TURNS_SINCE(-> name) == 0` is a common check and is often made into a helper function `came_from`.
 It may not hurt to do the same here and call it something like `via(-> name)`.
-You could use just the stitch address i.e. just `{ SF.Oakland_via_BART} `  but that may not work as intended, especially if you can navigate back and forth between locations.
+You could use just the stitch address i.e. just `{SF.Oakland_via_BART}` but that may not work as intended, especially if you can navigate back and forth between locations.
 It would test the number of uses as opposed to if it was just used prior.

 ## Managing Routes
 Route management can be driven by many rules.
 If these rules universally apply to all locations, we can use knot parameters and Ink [Threads](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md#2-threads) to assemble our route choices dynamically.